masterFlippy/blog/cdk_gql/README.md

   // Adding the user
   await dynamo.put(params).promise();

+  user = await getUser(args.input.id, dynamo);

+  // If the user for some reason does not exist after create we throw a internal error if (!user) {
+    throw new Error(`Internal Error: User missing for id ${args.input.id}`);
+  }

   // returning the user
-  return item;
+  return user.Item as IUser;
 }

 // Function to update a user
 async function updateUser(args: IUpdateUserArgs) {
 // This function is reused to many times so it is defined in a different file and then re-used let user = await getUser(args.input.id, dynamo);

 // If the user do not exist we throw an error